 During RRC connection setup, UE indicates it is a RedCap UE to core network, e.g.

-• UE includes this indication in its NAS signaling message to core network; core network then informs RAN of UE’s RedCap type; or
+• UE includes this indication in its NAS signaling message to core network; or

-• UE includes this indication in its RRC connection establishment message to RAN; RAN then informs core network of UE’s RedCap type in its Initial UE Context message to core network.
+• UE informs this indication during its RRC connection establishment procedure to RAN; RAN then informs core network of UE’s RedCap type in its Initial UE Context message to core network.

 After network receives UE’s RedCap indication, it validates UE’s indication against its subscription plan, which includes information such as the set of services allowed for the UE.
 Based on the outcome of this validation, network then decide whether to accept or reject UE’s registration request.
 For example, network may reject UE if UE indicates RedCap but its subscription does not include any RedCap-specific services.